An Introduction to Acupuncture & other Traditional Chinese Medicine Therapies

 Generally, people say that treatments are not painful or cause only minimal discomfort when needles, which are ultra fine, are first inserted.
 Slowly, but surely, it is being absorbed into the mainstream of modern allopathic medicine, even though its philosophy could be bewildering to the modern Western trained physician.
 It is simple, safe, effective and cost-effective.

 Traditional acupuncture has become synonymous with Chinese medicine, but in fact is only a small part of Traditional Chinese Medicine (TCM).
 The first evidence of this system goes back 5,000 years, and the first classic extant treatise on TCM and acupuncture dates back to 300 BC - the Huangdi Neijing or The Yellow Emperor's Classic on Internal Medicine.
-TCM which I practice is a superstructure of herbal therapy, acupuncture, moxibustion (application of heat from the burning of moxa wool over acupuncture points), acupressure, manipulation, diet, vital energy therapy, breathing exercises, psychotherapy and other approaches - all applied primarily in a preventative manner.
+TCM which I practice is a superstructure of herbal therapy, acupuncture, moxibustion (application of heat from the burning of moxa wool over acupuncture points), acupressure, manipulation, diet, vital energy therapy, light therapy breathing exercises, psychotherapy and other approaches - all applied primarily in a preventative manner.

 Whether acupuncture and other TCM therapies are effective is no longer a question.
 The only question is "How does acupuncture and other TCM therapies work?"